inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/themed_communities.md

 This document describes how theming and branding can be applied to individual communities in InvenioRDM.

+!!! warning
+    This feature currently lacks a user-friendly interface for easy configuration and require manual setup.

 ## How to set up a themed community

 ### **Step 1: Branding Configuration**